Skip to Content

 $1, 804.69

-The Pelpro PP130-B Pellet Stove is meant to heat up larger areas: it measures in at an incredible 50, 000 British Thermal Units – and claims to heat up spaces of at least 2,500 square feet without issues.
-A large hopper means that the PP130-B was made for burning for at least 90 hours at full capacity.
+The Pelpro PP130-B Pellet Stove is meant to heat larger areas: it measures in at an incredible 50, 000 British Thermal Units – and claims to heat spaces of at least 2,500 square feet without issues.
+A large hopper means the PP130-B was made for burning at least 90 hours at full capacity.

-One thing to remember: the PP130-B operates at 120v, but comes with a standard 110v plug for use in homes.
+Remember that the PP130-B operates at 120v but comes with a standard 110v plug for use in homes.
 While it might be large and pretty heavy, it’s a gorgeous piece that’s easy to use.

 A 5-year parts warranty covers common issues – and for a much longer time than most warranties do.